 Candles or Diwali lanterns are a must-have for Diwali decor.
 Instead of buying a store-bought lantern, make your own to add a personal touch to your Diwali decorations this year.
 Make captivating lantern designs using coloured craft paper, newspaper, or even paper cups.

-Spray paint on antique jam jars, sauce bottles, pasta jars, pickle jars with bright colours, and make fashionable designs with gold/silver glitters.
+Spray paint on antique jam jars OR id: sauce bottles OR id: pasta jars OR id: pickle jars with bright colours OR id: and make fashionable designs with gold/silver glitters.
 Voila!
 Your Moroccan-themed recycled glass lantern is ready for Diwali.

 Offer creative gifts to neighbours.

-Gift eco-friendly products such as seed balls, jute bags, plant saplings, and khadi clothing.
+Gift eco-friendly products such as seed balls OR id: jute bags OR id: plant saplings OR id: and khadi clothing.
 These environmentally friendly goods ensure the well-being of everyone around you as well as the environment.

 Do you recall all of the seashells you gathered on your beach vacations?
 Now is the time to put them to good use for your Diwali displays.
 You can melt candle wax in those shells and make beautiful candles out of them.